nyxnor/onionjuggler/README.md

 #### Operating systems

 Works GNU/Linux operating systems, tested by the maintainer on Debian.
 Unfortunately commands such as `sed` are different on *nix systems compared to *BSD systems, therefore incompatible.
-Any volunteer to make the script portable to other operating systems is highly appreciated (I am thinking of a case stament where it detects the OS or inserted in the onion.lib then it adapts all necessary commands to it).
+Any volunteer to make the script portable to other operating systems is highly appreciated (I am thinking of a case stament where it detects the OS or inserted in the .onion.lib then it adapts all necessary commands to it).

 #### Shells